- News Archive

-Upon receiving her Master’s in Public Policy and Administration from Northwestern University this year, Navi Dhaliwal ’16 reflected on how a comparative politics class at Dominican University of California changed her educational and career path from possibly majoring in pre-med or biosciences to majoring in Political Science.
+Upon receiving her Master’s in Public Policy and Administration from Northwestern University in 2020, Navi Dhaliwal ’16 reflected on how a comparative politics class at Dominican University of California changed her educational and career path from possibly majoring in pre-med or biosciences to majoring in Political Science.

 She thanks Alison Howard, chair of the Political Science and International Studies department, and political science professor Gigi Gokcek, now Dean of the School of Liberal Arts and Education, for that.